-Yes, it’s important to figure out your non-negotiables as I mentioned above.
-But you also need to be willing to rethink how those non-negotiables might look.
+As much as I’m a fan of figuring out your non-negotiables, I also think it’s wise to be willing to rethink how those non-negotiables might look.
 And you might need to give up some of the less important things that you had hoped to find too.

 The house that we bought had a tiny kitchen with very little counter space.
 The back door also enters directly into the kitchen, which I didn’t love.